-The Squire Patton Boggs Charitable Trust is a UK registered charity (number 1064028).
+The Squire Patton Boggs Charitable Trust is a UK-registered charity (number 1064028).
 The Trust is funded primarily by contributions from many of the firm’s UK and European equity partners.

-While those in the UK offices who are regularly involved in fundraising for charities may know the Trust quite well, there will be many more of us within the enlarged firm who are unfamiliar with its role and function.
+While those in the UK offices who are regularly involved in fundraising for charities may know the Trust quite well, there will be many more of us within the larger firm who are unfamiliar with its role and function.

 “We want to encourage people across the firm to reach out to us.
 Since 2020, the Trust has donated in excess of £250,000.
-Much of that money has gone to small local charities, specific campaigns and office sponsored charities.
-But, there is also scope for funding national and international charities.
+Much of that money has gone to small local charities, specific campaigns and office-sponsored charities, but there is also scope for funding national and international charities.
 A huge number of our people are donating their time, energy and skills to help others through fundraising and volunteering – if we can support that in some way, so much the better.”

 Please note that the trust can donate only to registered charities.
 We cannot donate via JustGiving links or crowdfunding for individuals.